squid-cache/squid-cache.github.io/Features/ConfigIncludes.rst

 This feature adds similar properties to the squid.conf file.

+== Squid Configuration ==

+squid.conf is processed top-down sequentially, many of the options depend on this order for their effects when run.
+The '''include''' option effectively recurses down into another file or set of files at the position of the include.

+'''include''' is an option like all, to be configured on a line of its own.

+The basic config method is to explicitly include each external file into squid.conf where it should be processed.
+For example;

+{{{
+http_port 3128
+include /etc/squid/refresh_patterns.conf
+include /etc/squid/peers.conf
+...
+}}}

+Alternatively on unix-based systems the ability to include an entire folders worth of files is provided.

+{{{
+http_port 3128
+include /etc/squid/conf.d/*.conf
+...
+}}}

+This will include a sorted list of files matching the pattern in order at the include position.

 = Future Developments =

 With this feature available it permits the development of a library of configuration snippets to be easily shared between the squid user community.

+We hope to provide a repository of config examples for general use.

 ----
 CategoryFeature